-My Curve Debit MasterCard is in my possession for over a month now, so I figured I’d share my experience with everyone having it used both in Belgium and abroad (in South America).
-Eventhough it’s only been 1 month, this card has been impressive, to say the least.
-Thanks to unique features and ease of use it’s a must-have for everyone!
+My Curve Debit MasterCard has been in my possession for over a month now, so I figured I’d share my experience with everyone having it used both in Belgium and abroad (in South America).
+Eventhough it’s only been one month, this card has been impressive.
+Thanks to unique features and ease of use, it’s a must-have for everyone!

 How to get started with the free Curve card

 - Download the Curve app, and choose which card you want to order.
-There is a free card that’ll give you the basics and one month of 1% cashback!
+A free card will give you the basics and one month of 1% cashback!

 - Activate your physical Curve Debit MasterCard in the app once you receive it.
 Go to the “Account” tab and tap “Activate your card”.
 You’ll be asked to enter the last 4 digits of your Curve card, and that’s it.

-- Once you activated the Curve card (step 4) and added your other cards (step 2), you’re ready to pay.
-To choose which card you want to pay with, just swipe through your digital wallet in the app and tap the card you need.
+- Choose which card you want to pay with by swiping through your digital wallet in the app and tapping the card you need.
 Then, you can use your Curve card like you would any other card in your wallet.
+Once you activate the Curve card (step 4) and add your other cards (step 2), you’re ready to pay.

 - You can go card-free by hooking up your Curve card to Apple Pay, Google Pay, or Samsung Pay.
 Any card you add to Curve will work with them, even if your bank doesn’t.